frantz3/SENG-SCF-071222-PHASE-1/06-js-dom-events/README.md

 </form>
 ```

-This is a typical form you may write in your application.
+This is a typical form you may write in your mtrapplication.
 If you want to add event listener to listen for submit you have to target the form.
 Make sure you target the form and not the button, since what gets submitted is the form.

 ```js
 // Finds the form and saves it to a form variable